clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 communities that make this area beautiful and focuses on research to restore and protect native diversity.

-This web app, which I developed for [MPG Ranch](http://www.mpgranch.com) while working for [Stamen Design](http://stamen.com), involved solving a multitude of technical problems including the integration of:
+This web app involved solving a multitude of technical problems, including integrating:

 - a Shapefile of 60+ management unit polygons with environmental attribute data
 - High resolution (10cm) aerial imagery of the ranch